Raccooninja/HelloWorld/README.md

 # HelloWorld
-It prints "Hello World!" in python xd
+It prints "Hello World!" in python3 xd